Home|Noticias|Maritime traffic, its functions and dependability

 But if we talk about Africa, the situation is different.
 It is one of the continents with the worst record as far as ports are concerned, according to the latest edition of the Review of Maritime Transport.
 The only ports of note are those of Egypt, Morocco and South Africa, all influenced by their strategic geographical positions.

 This situation has led many African governments to start developing large infrastructure to meet this demand and, in this way, generate greater wealth.
-Although one-third of African countries are landlocked, maritime transport is still their main means of access to world
+Although one-third of African countries are landlocked, maritime transport is still their main means of access to world markets.

 This development has meant that ports such as Algeciras or those located in the Canary Islands are a reference point for trade between Spain and the African continent.
 According to data provided by the Director of Casa África, Luis Padrón, a large percentage of the goods arriving or leaving the Port of Las Palmas come from or go to African territory.